 Perth’s Growing Diversity

-Perth (Western Australia overall) has the highest proportion of overseas-born residents among Australian states at 32.2%, with significant British, South African, and Indian communities contributing to the city’s cultural vibrancy.
-WA attracts substantial migration from Zimbabwe (32.1% of Australia’s Zimbabwean-born), Singapore (26.2%), and South Africa (23.7%).
+Perth (Western Australia overall) has the highest proportion of overseas-born residents among states at 32.2%, with significant British, South African, and Indian communities contributing to the city’s cultural vibrancy.
+WA attracts substantial migration from Zimbabwe (32.1% of Zimbabwean-born), Singapore (26.2%), and South Africa (23.7%).

 Conclusion

 Australia’s cultural diversity has fostered wealth creation, innovation, and social enrichment across generations.
-As of 2024, with 31.5% of the population born overseas, the highest proportion in over 130 years, Australia continues its multicultural journey.
+As of 2024, with 31.5% of the population born overseas, the highest proportion in over 130 years, it continues its multicultural journey.
 While challenges remain in Indigenous reconciliation and combating discrimination, the nation’s commitment to diversity positions it as a global leader in multiculturalism.
-At Australian Translation Services, we bridge communication gaps across Australia’s diverse communities.
+At Australian Translation Services, we bridge communication gaps across diverse communities.
 With expertise in over 150 languages and NAATI-accredited translators, we deliver accurate, culturally sensitive translation and interpreting services.
-Contact us today to connect effectively with Australia’s multicultural scenario.
+Contact us today to connect effectively with a multicultural scenario.

 Frequently Asked Questions